vhoulbreque/dafter/README.md

 ## You just found the ultimate datafetcher

-Fetches all kind of datasets, whatever the format.
+Fetches all kinds of public datasets, whatever the format, from the command line.

  - [Install](#install)
  - [Commands](#commands)